zhentaoshi/econ5170/README.md

 #### Outline
-* Lecture 1 (Jan 10): Basic R
+* Lecture 1: Basic R
-* Lecture 2 (Jan 17): Advanced R
+* Lecture 2: Advanced R
-* Lecture 3 (Feb 7): Monte Carlo Simulation
+* Lecture 3: Monte Carlo Simulation
-* Lecture 4 (Feb 14): Numerical Integrations
+* Lecture 4: Numerical Integrations
-* Lecture 5 (Feb 28): Numerical Optimization
+* Lecture 5: Numerical Optimization
-* Lecture 6 (Mar 7): Machine Learning
+* Lecture 6: Machine Learning

 #### Lecture Notes

 Lecture notes are provided under the folder `book_version`.

 **Caveat**: This is an ongoing writing project not ready to publish.
-The text is very incomplete, and must contain many errors.
+The text is incomplete, and may contain many errors.
 Use them at your own risk!

 #### Programming Languages
 * R is the main language for demonstration.